Imparting Wisdom in Indonesia

 The REI staff team recently checked in on a factory they helped design in Sulawesi, an entirely different island in Indonesia.
 The workers there would now like REI to provide technical advice for the factory’s banana processing operation.
 However, as the market for dried coconut seems even larger, the team is hoping to help with that venture first.

-REI staff Jesaja and Sarah's engineering skills have been very helpful in this venture.
-Sarah recently provided a first iteration of a coconut grater to see if the specifications of the local businesses could be met.
+REI staff members' engineering skills have been very helpful in this venture.
+One recently provided a first iteration of a coconut grater to see if the specifications of the local businesses could be met.
 Time will tell.

-Jesaja and fellow REI staff Jake discuss the work in Sulawesi during their January 2020 visit.
+Fellow REI staff discuss the work in Sulawesi during their January 2020 visit.

 Chuck and the Bupati